 |Bundling price strategy||Offer combo meals that are cheaper than purchasing each item separately.
 For instance, customers can buy a happy meal box, veggie combo offer, etc.|

-McDonald's capture the value through price in the following ways:
+McDonald's captures the value through price in the following ways:

-Place refers to how you offer your product to your customers.
+Place in the marketing mix refers to how you offer your product to your customers.
 It can be through a retail store, websites, or third-party members or applications.
-The place aims to deliver value to your customers by providing easy accessibility.
+The place aims to deliver value to your customers by providing easy accessibility and physical evidence.

-Nowadays, the digital market has become more prevalent where people can place their order from the website and get it delivered.
-So, It should have an attractive user interface, navigational bars, and a secure checkout to provide value to your target audience.
+Nowadays, digital marketing has become more prevalent where people can place their order from the website and get it delivered.
+So, it should have an attractive user interface, navigational bars, and a secure checkout to provide value to your target audience.

-For this, you need to ask these questions to yourself:
+For this, you need to ask these questions yourself:

-Where are my competitors and which channel of distribution do they use?
+- Where are my competitors, and which distribution channels do they use?
 Is it physical or digital?